 At the groundbreaking for the museum three years ago, leaders said they were hoping to draw up to 350,000 a year, though the coronavirus pandemic will have an impact on attendance.
 The museum is putting safety precautions in place that will include a timed-ticketing program designed to limit the number of people in any exhibit at one time.

 The project is estimated to have cost around $91 million, which is about $15 million over the figure reported by The Associated Press at the groundbreaking in 2017.
 The increased cost is to cover state-of-the-art technology that will allow each visitor to receive a near-personalized experience.
 For example, visitors will be able to pick a favorite sport or athlete, and a chip embedded into their ticket will prompt specific content to come up at each exhibit.
 The museum will also have an interactive map that allows visitors to learn about the more than 12,000 athletes who have competed for Team USA.

-The effort to create the U.S. Olympic Museum and Hall of Fame began in 2013 and after years of foundational work, construction on the project began in June of 2017.
+The effort to create the U.S. Olympic and Paralympic Museum began in 2013 and after years of foundational work, construction on the project began in June of 2017.
 In 2014, the USOM signed a renewable agreement with the U.S. Olympic Committee granting a 30-year relationship for the operation of the Museum.
 Established as the lead project in the City for Champions initiative, the U.S. Olympic Museum will:

 The Museum has received financial commitments from many local, state and national bodies.
 In addition to private donors, three local banks teamed up to buy bonds issued by the Colorado Springs Urban Renewal Authority, secured by a state-approved tax increment arrangement, and $26.2 million has been contributed to support the construction of the Museum.